foureyes/csci-ga.1120-fall2017-001/slides/13/images.markdown

 __Let's try changing our previous function so that it accepts a stroke width.__ (lines are no longer just 1 pixel) &rarr;

+Hint: one way to do this is to change the interval to space + stroke width... and either move forwards or backwards making 1 pixel vertical lines until the desired width is reached (3 loops!)
+{:.fragment}

 <pre><code data-trim contenteditable>
 def vertical_lines(img, stroke, width_between, color):
     pixels = img.load()